digitalmediabremen/elektronik-spass-with-monsieur-fisgus-and-mister-paul/materials/Digital_Music_Workshop/slides/Digital_Music_Workshop--00--Digital_Sound_Basics/index.md

 - in reference to their electronic origins oscillators are sometimes still refered to as *Voltage-Controlled Oscillators* (VCO).
 - oscillators that oscillate at low frequencies ( < 20Hz ) are refered to as *Low Frequency Oscillators* (LFO).
-- *wavetables* are pieces of memory containing waveforms ( or other sample data ). in audioprogramming wavetables are sometimes used to implement oscillators.
+- *wavetables* are pieces of memory containing waveforms ( or other sample data ). in audio-programming wavetables are sometimes used to implement oscillators.
 - *oscilloscopes* are used to visualize signals.
 - @example(`ExampleDSP05Wavetable`)